OyePriscilla/MyPortfolioSetup/README.md

 # MyPortfolio Project
-This Project is created purposely to learn how to build a Portfolio.
-It's a collection of projects I had worked on, skills acquired; and the knowledge I have acquired so far.
+This project was created to learn how to build a portfolio.
+It's a collection of projects I have worked on, skills acquired; and the knowledge I have acquired so far.

 [Design Template](./resources/img/portfolio.png)